ATP Challenger Tour 125

 The ATP Challenger 125 tournaments are the second highest tier of annual men's tennis tournaments on the ATP Challenger Tour, with 125 ranking points awarded to each singles champion.
 They were previously the highest tier of Challenger tournaments before the introduction of ATP Challenger Tour 175 tournaments in 2023.

-As of the last full season in 2019, the series included 20 tournaments, however more have since been added as a result of the COVID-19 pandemic.
+As of the 2025 season, the series included 35 tournaments, with some added and others upgraded or downgraded since the COVID-19 pandemic.